remigastaldi/jfx-ShapeEngine/README.md

 The engine bring many features like a grid system, a magnetism system among shapes and grid, an interactive way to draw shape and much more.

 This project was developed for [InnoEvent](https://github.com/remigastaldi/InnoEvent), a plan creation software, there is only rectangle and polygon shapes as we only need them.
-Engine`s shapes can be easily extends features of shape to have different behavior and add fonctionnities to them.
+Engine`s shapes can be easily extends features of shape to have different behavior and add functionalities to them.
 You can have a look to [InnoEvent](https://github.com/remigastaldi/InnoEvent) to see the possibilites :)

 ## Features